Sunrise Corner offers explorers hundreds of kilometers of designated and maintained trails through Woodridge, Sandilands and surrounding communities.

 Cross Country Skiing

-If you are looking for an excellent way to get some fresh air and exercise, there are thirty-eight kilometers of classic cross-country ski trails in the Sandilands Provincial Forest.
+If you are looking for an excellent way to get some fresh air and exercise, there are thirty-eight kilometers of classic cross country ski trails in the Sandilands Provincial Forest.
 The high sand ridges and majestic forests are an ideal location for skiing enthusiasts.
-For more information, trail map and to purchase your trail pass, contact the local and provincial snowmobile associations.
+Please note these designated trails are groomed by volunteers for cross country skiing only – hikers and snowshoers have access to many other trails for their use.
+For more information, trail map and to purchase your trail pass, contact the local and provincial cross country skiing associations.

 Hiking, Walking & Snowshoeing